Thermography with drones - it's the...

 Every surface emits heat in the form of infrared radiation (emission).
 An infrared image is therefore always the sum of all the radiation hitting the lens or the sensor behind it.
 This is significantly influenced by the emission and reflection of the surroundings.

 It must be possible to clearly distinguish the emission of an object from the emission of its surroundings.
 This is particularly important on warm, sunny days.
-Otherwise, objects would only be moderately distinguishable from their surroundings.
+Objects would otherwise only be moderately distinguishable from their surroundings.
 Wind or rain also lead to heat convection on the surface and thus distort the measurement result.

 If ambient radiation, such as the sun, hits an object, this is also reflected depending on the shape and colour of the surface.
 Lighter-coloured or shiny surfaces, e.g. metals, lead to increased reflection.
 Solar radiation can therefore exceed the emission of a surface due to strong reflections and cause misinterpretations.